rexmont/Pixel-Guide-Android/README.md

 If you enjoy browsing classic GameFAQs guides, maps, and charts, or you have your own guides you want to keep neatly organized, Pixel Guide is designed for you.

-It was inspired by the Pocket Codex app on iOS, but built specifically for Android devices.
-Pocket Codex can be found here: https://www.pocketcodex.app/

 ---

 ## What is Pixel Guide?